conduktor/conduktor-docs/docs/gateway/concepts/07-Logical_topics/02-Concentration.md

 * A concentrated topic mapping (concentration-test → concentration-backing)  is added
 * The traffic/data of concentration-test is handled physically on the concentration-backing topic.
 Possibly also hosting other client application's topics with a name matching the concentration rule

-The management of concentration rules is made through the GATEWAY HHTP REST API.
+The management of concentration rules is made through the GATEWAY HTTP REST API.